 Research the company beforehand.
 Recruiters like to meet individuals with an understanding of what the company does.
 Once you have thought through what you going to say and selected your target companies you will need plenty of copies of your CV/1 page profile and business cards.

 When you go, dress professionally.
+This is equally important if it’s a virtual event.
 Companies tend to look for someone who is going to dress the part of a professional and can make a strong first impression.

 It is vital to follow up on any contact you make at the event.
 If someone gives you information or contact names, act on them.
 By not acting, it sends a message that you either don’t follow directions or lack initiative.